-Windows, Windows NT, and Excel are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.

-UNIX is a registered trademark in the United States and other countries licensed exclusively through X/Open Company Limited.
+UNIX is a registered trademark of The Open Group in the United States and other countries.

-Other company, product, and service names used in this publication may be trademarks or service marks of others.
+Other company, product, or service names may be trademarks or service marks of others.